symphonycms2-extensions/CDI/extensions/cdi/README.markdown

 * Aggregate all queries and save them to a single file (using JSON or XML serialization)

+* Add automatic backup of current database before executing CDI queries using https://github.com/nils-werner/dump_db

+* Add automatic restore of database backup upon query execution errors (including switch to maintenance mode)

+* Add support for DATA changes from the backend

 * Implement a rolling file appending strategy to prevent the aggregated SQL files from becoming to large

-* Add support for DATA changes from the backend

 * Add support for DATA changes from the front-end